MUTU Mama story from Ashley, Military Wife and Mum shares her After C-Section story.

 My period came so soon even though I was breastfeeding.
 It was so bad I was not only packing extra clothes for the baby but for myself as well.
 So many of my nutrients were depleted and I never seemed to be able to get my anaemia under control.

 I felt like a disaster, to say the least.
 My answers that time were antidepressants.
-That’s a whole other topic and another blog post.
 I look back and just shake my head.
 That was the solution I was given and we weren’t even close to getting to the root of this.
 I was miserable and like most of us do I listened to and trusted my healthcare provider.

-Two years later and I was still in constant pain.
-My back hurt every day, I was bloated all of the time, I had to pee all the time and my periods would sometimes last up to 14 days.
+Two years after c-section and I still had constant back pain.
+This time, my lower back hurt every day, I was bloated all of the time, I had to pee all the time and my periods would sometimes last up to 14 days.
 I was depressed and exhausted and didn’t feel right in my own skin.
 Something was wrong but time and time again I was basically given the shrug of the shoulder and told: “Welcome to motherhood.”

 I started running and even though it caused me so much pain it was my outlet.
 It was my quiet time where the only thing I could hear was my breath or my music of choice.
 I was still battling with my low iron levels and they just kept upping my dose of antidepressant.
 Due to the dose of my antidepressants, I could no longer have an orgasm and that didn’t help our already not so great sex life.
 I share this with you because if you are dealing with this as well I don’t want you to think you’re alone.